vladimiryardan/Taffy-Wiki/List-of-all-variables.framework-settings.md

-Variables.framework supports the following settings, and these are their default values:
+Variables.framework was added in Taffy 1.2, and supports the following settings.
+These are their default values:

 ```javascript
 variables.framework = {